 The success of ERGs hinges on creating a culture that empowers employees to take ownership and leadership within these groups.
 Companies can foster this environment by:

-• Providing dedicated time and resources: Employees need time to participate in ERG activities without it impacting their core job responsibilities.
+- Providing Dedicated Time and Resources: Employees need time to participate in ERG activities without it impacting their core job responsibilities.
 Additionally, companies should provide resources such as budget allocation and access to technology to support ERG initiatives.

-• Promoting open communication: Companies should ensure clear communication about the purpose and goals of ERGs.
+- Promoting Open Communication: Companies should ensure clear communication about the purpose and goals of ERGs.
 This helps to avoid misunderstandings and fosters a culture of inclusion where all employees feel welcome to participate.

 Conclusion